binarygenius/phpnexus/README.md

 * [Composer Versioning](https://igor.io/2013/01/07/composer-versioning.html) - An article about Composer versioning.
 * [Create Your Own PHP Framework](http://fabien.potencier.org/create-your-own-framework-on-top-of-the-symfony2-components-part-1.html) - A series of articles on how to make your own PHP framework by Fabien Potencier.
 * [Don't Worry About BREACH](http://blog.ircmaxell.com/2013/08/dont-worry-about-breach.html) - An article about the BREACH hack and CSRF tokens.
+* [No your API isn't REST, but don't worry, it really shouldn't be!](http://bitflop.dk/articles/no-your-api-isnt-rest.html) - An article about that no HTTP driven API should try to be REST because it cannot.
+* [No your PHP framework isn't MVC, but don't worry, it really shouldn't be!](http://bitflop.dk/articles/no-your-web-application-isnt-mvc.html) - An article about how most of the popular PHP frameworks postulate that they implement the model-view-controller (MVC) pattern, but it's just not true.
 * [On PHP 5.3, Lambda Functions and Closures](http://fabien.potencier.org/on-php-5-3-lambda-functions-and-closures.html) - An article about lambda functions and closures.
 * [PHP Is Much Better Than You Think](http://fabien.potencier.org/php-is-much-better-than-you-think.html) - An article about the PHP language and ecosystem.
 * [PHP Package Checklist](http://phppackagechecklist.com/) - A checklist for successful PHP package development.